publishpress/publishpress-revisions/readme.txt

 It is possible to schedule updates to WooCommerce products.

-- While updating an post or page created created with Elementor, click "Immediately" in the right sidebar.
+- While updating a post or page created with Elementor, click "Immediately" in the right sidebar.
 - Choose the new date for these changes to go live.
 - Click the "Update Revision" button.